noahhendricks/Resume-Projects/README.md

 4. Tobiuo Technologies Customer Relationship System Project

-In this semester long group project my team of 11 created an an online administrative system design for a Tai Quan Dao client.
+In this year long group project my team of 11 created an an online administrative system design for a Tai Quan Dao client.
 In this project many computer skills and techniques were required to successfully build a customer relationship system for our client.
+A database was implemented through SQL Server and a working GUI was created through the use of Python and PyQt.
+These were built collectively along with the business cases and rules.
+Reports were also created along with an ERD to show the database layout and a Data Dictionary to show each entity and stored attributes along with their details.
+SQL scripts for each entity was also created along with its’ respective data.
+This project was also packaged up and delivered onto the University of Houston's College of Technology school server.

 5. A Guidebook to IOS Jailbreaking

 In this individual project I researched and presented my improved knowledge within the cyber security world.
 In essence, I thoroughly explain what IOS jailbreaking actually is, its' many risks, and software security intrusions that are inevitable in corrupting IOS devices with exploiting use.

+6. NCAA Basketball Tableau Visualization

+Solo project where an informative visualization was created through the use of the Tableau software.
+Using the visualization theories of Edward Tufte and Colin Ware, an informative graphic was created from standalone data retrieved online.
+Data from NCAA Basketball team success rates in 2020 were collected and showcased how specific team's attributes directly correlated to their overall success rates.

+7.

+8.

+9.